aws/karpenter-provider-aws/docs/working-group/README.md

     - If we can have ASG and create fleet implementation for comparison
 - [Ellis] SNG, HA, MP in karpenter are not compatible with this approach
 - [Ellis] Focus on reducing pending pods latency to start
-- [Guy] Opportunity for this approach, removes guess work
+- [Guy] Opportunity for this approach, this removes all the guesswork and inaccuracy of CAS, which is quite honestly a pain in the ass.
+- [Viji] More basic question, Autoscaling both nodes and pods.
+Scaling based on a single metric isn't enough.
+Using a pending pods
-- [Viji] How Karpenter and CA differs with pending pods approach
+    - How Karpenter and CA differs with pending pods approach
     - [Viji] 2-3 minutes to start a new node with CA
     - [Guy] 3 minutes for the nodes to schedulable
     - [Ellis] m5.large took about 63 seconds with ready pods